 How To Write A Simple (Yet Effective) Affiliate Disclosure

 Writing an affiliate disclosure sound complicated, but it’s actually a cinch and anyone can do it.

 Heck, you can even copy it from some other blogger if it’s short enough not to cause any duplicate content issues.

 Here are 4 golden tips to write a solid affiliate disclosure today.

 Affiliate disclosure can and should be succinct and to the point.
 Don’t go on a tangent.
 Keep it simple, clear concise and maximum 5 sentences long.

 Your goal is to convey as clearly as possible that you’re getting paid for some of your recommendations.

-you will see some great examples further down this post, so stay tuned.
-Note: – affiliate disclosure within your posts should be succinct, but you can go all out on a dedicated disclosure page.
-Pro tip
+Note: you will see some great examples further down this post, so stay tuned.

 Pay special attention to your words as you write your affiliate disclosure.
 You must use normal speak that your visitors use and understand.